 - Children with mild/moderate disabilities/delays must be coded with a code 30 and funded children who are gifted and talented must be coded with a code 80.
-School jurisdictions must also include the grants code 500 on the electronic registration file or Alberta Education Student Registration Form to receive this funding. - 2.
-Funded children who were enrolled in an ECS program with an ECS operator on the September count date but were assessed and identified as having mild to moderate disabilities/delays or as gifted and talented after the September count date, the ECS operator must submit an "Add, Modify, Delete Form" (Form 11AE1.2c) to School Finance or the data may be submitted online using the Funding Event System (FES).
+School jurisdictions must also include the grants code 500 on the electronic registration file or Alberta Education Student Registration Form to receive this funding. - Funded children who were enrolled in an ECS program with an ECS operator on the September count date but were assessed and identified as having severe, mild or moderate disabilities/delays or as gifted and talented after the September count date, the ECS operator must modify the enrolment in PASI.
 The data must be submitted by April 15 to receive funding. - 3.
 For ECS programs commencing after the September count date, the count will be taken as of the last operating day in the month in which the ECS program begins.
-The information must be submitted within three days of that day to the Student Records. - 4.
+The information must be submitted within three days of that day to PASI. - 4.
 ECS programs commencing after the September count date must also submit a letter to the Director of the School Finance Branch indicating that they are a late starting program, the start date of the program, and a list of all ECS children enrolled with their Alberta Student Numbers (ASN's).
-This information must be submitted to the School Finance Branch by November 30. - Lehra-Leut Hutterite children are eligible for pro-rated ECS funding based on an application by the school jurisdiction to the Zone Services Director. - 6.
-Private ECS operators must provide an updated enrolment estimate, as of the first week of September for the new school year, to their School Finance Funding Administrator by end of the first week of September.
+This information must be submitted to the School Finance Branch by November 30. - 5.
+Lehra-Leut Hutterite children are eligible for pro-rated ECS funding based on an application by the school jurisdiction to the Zone Services Director. - 6.
+Private ECS operators must do an updated enrolment estimate as of the end of the first week of September of the current school year on the form provided.
+This form must be submitted to their School Finance Funding Administrator by end of the second week of September.
 Failure to do so will result in no September payment.